Horst Steffen: Stuttgarter Kickers

 On 30 September 2013, he became head coach of 3.
 Liga side Stuttgarter Kickers.
 His contract, initially set to run until 2015, was extended but terminated in November 2015 following poor results.

 Preußen Münster and Chemnitzer FC

 Steffen was appointed head coach of SC Preußen Münster in December 2015 but was dismissed in October 2016.
 He later joined Chemnitzer FC for the 2017–18 season, but was released in January 2018.

 SV Elversberg

 On 29 October 2018, Steffen took over SV Elversberg in the Regionalliga Südwest.
 He led the club to promotion to the 3.
 Liga in 2021–22 and then to the 2.
 Bundesliga in 2022–23.
 Under his guidance, the team finished 11th in their debut second-division season and 3rd in the following campaign, narrowly missing out on Bundesliga promotion after losing the play-offs against 1.
 FC Heidenheim.

 Werder Bremen

 On 29 May 2025, Steffen became the head coach of Bundesliga club SV Werder Bremen, signing a contract until 2028.
+He was sacked on 1 February 2026.